San7o/San7o/README.md

 ## (New) [micro-tools](https://github.com/San7o/micro-tools)
 A collection of useful tools for programmers to solve programmer problems.
 Mostly written in C99.

-- [micro-templating.c](https://github.com/San7o/micro-templating.c/): A simple tool to generate a file from a template, in ~200 lines of code
+- [micro-templating.c](https://github.com/San7o/micro-templating.c/): generate a file from a template, in ~200 lines of code
-- [micro-timerd](https://github.com/San7o/micro-timerd/): Client-server application to start, stop and list timers
+- [micro-timerd](https://github.com/San7o/micro-timerd/): client-server application to start, stop and list timers
 - [micro-sprite](https://github.com/San7o/micro-sprite): simple drawing tool.
-- [lkde-tool](https://github.com/San7o/lkde-tool): An useful tool to develop and test kernel patches and applications in multiple kernel branches, trees, architectures and configurations.
+- [lkde-tool](https://github.com/San7o/lkde-tool): develop and test kernel patches and applications in multiple kernel branches, trees, architectures and configurations.

 ## Highlights
 Some other interesting projects that you should check out.